• Home

 • Judges for Middle School events may be current high school juniors or seniors with significant forensics experience.

 • Judges should have significant experience with digital forensics competitions.
-You are responsible for preparing your judges in the use of Tabroom.com and for what to expect in a digital forensics competition.
+You are responsible for preparing yourself in the use of Tabroom.com and for what to expect in a digital forensics competition.
 As a result, there will be no day-of-tournament judge training.
 Rather we encourage the use of the following resources ahead of the tournament to become prepared:

-We encourage all judges to review the NSDA Cultural Competency resources (www.speechanddebate.org/judge-training/) and take the course.
+- We encourage all judges to review the NSDA Cultural Competency resources (www.speechanddebate.org/judge-training/) and take the course.
 If you have newer judges, we strongly recommend the Adjudicating Speech and Debate course available via the NSDA (www.speechanddebate.org/judge-training/).

 • Finally, we expect all judges to act in a manner that is inclusive, equitable, and offers constructive criticism to the competitors, regardless of their background or experience.